Rising from the Dead

 The resurrection reveals that life is not sustained by human strength or control, but by complete trust in God.
 Jesus lived that trust fully, even through suffering and death, and his resurrection proves that such trust leads to life.

 There are also those who hear this and choose another path.
 Some reject Christ outright, while others simply live as though God does not exist, choosing instead to be the lord of their own lives.
-At first, that path can feel like freedom—self-directed, unrestrained, accountable to no one.
+At first, that path can feel like freedom, self-directed and unrestrained.
 Yet Scripture reveals where that road ultimately leads.
 To reject Christ, the one who conquered death, is not a neutral decision; it is to remain under the very power that has claimed every life since the beginning.
-It is to forfeit the life God offers through His Son.
-What may appear to be independence is, in the end, a return to the same outcome humanity has always faced: a life that ends in death, without the promise of the life God has made available through Jesus Christ.
+What may appear to be independence is, in the end, a return to the same outcome humanity has always faced, a life that ends in death, without the promise of the life God has made available through Jesus Christ.

 “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me” (Luke 9:23).